Sela12/garmin-to-strava-migrator/README.md

-# Strava FIT File Uploader
+# FIT File to Strava Uploader

-This script uploads `.fit` files from a specified folder to your Strava account.
-It's designed to be robust, handling rate limits, duplicates, and other potential issues.
+This script uploads `.fit` files from any source to your Strava account.
+It works with FIT files from Garmin, Wahoo, Polar, Suunto, or any other device that exports FIT format.
+The uploader is designed to be robust, handling rate limits, duplicates, and other potential issues.

 ## Features